 Telecommuters are a relatively large percentage of the workforce: 17.36% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, Myrtle Creek is nearly on par with the US average for all cities of 21.84%: 18.10% of adults 25 and older in Myrtle Creek have a bachelor's degree or advanced degree.
+The percentage of adults in Myrtle Creek who are college-educated is close to the national average for all communities of 21.84%: 18.10% of the adults in Myrtle Creek have a bachelor's degree or advanced degree.

 The per capita income in Myrtle Creek in 2022 was $32,459, which is lower middle income relative to Oregon, and middle income relative to the rest of the US.
 This equates to an annual income of $129,836 for a family of four.
 However, Myrtle Creek contains both very wealthy and poor people as well.